akospaska/TwoUpDigital-Test-Task/README.md

 - All players starts with 100 points.
 - In every minutes the new numbers are rolled
-- This game is Multiplayer, everybody can join to.
+- This game is Multiplayer, everybody can join too.
 - If the player bets in a round, that costs 6 points.
 - Each match gives 6 points back.

-## Scheduldes:
+## Schedules:

 - 00:50 : Are bets are closed
 - 00:01 : Calculate and sends all scores